The enduring memory of the survival of a Jewish family during the Occupation

 English

-In this article, the author describes the memory of the Second World War as it has been transmitted within his own family of Alsatian Jews.
-In the summer of 1940, the Meyers left Alsace and settled in a village in the Saône-et-Loire department.
-The concept of “enduring memory,” as developed by the anthropologist Françoise Zonabend, is implemented, in a paradoxical way, to analyze these years of war.
-The memories, as they are passed down, tell of an uneventful past, contrasting with the usual accounts of the persecution suffered by French Jews.
-The experience of the author’s mother, who was sent away to live with a family friend at the age of two, is the only event that troubles this otherwise calm picture.
+In this article, the author describes the memory of the Second World War as it has been passed down within his own family of Alsatian Jews.
+In the summer of 1940, the Meyers left Alsace and settled in a village in the département of Saône-et-Loire.
+These war years are analyzed, somewhat counterintuitively, using the concept of “enduring memory,” as developed by the anthropologist Françoise Zonabend.
+The inherited memories tell of a past characterized by stasis, devoid of individual events, in contrast to other accounts of the persecution suffered by French Jews.
+The experience of the author’s mother, who was sent away to live with family friends at the age of two, is the only event that stands out clearly.